Breadcrumb

 A good first step to choosing a nursing home is to make a list of homes you might be interested in.
 Talk to family, friends, doctors, and others to get recommendations of good nursing homes.

-As you look at the choices before you or your loved one, pay special attention to the cost of each nursing home, how each one feels to you, where it's located, and the levels of nursing care it provides.
-Does the nursing home provide enough help with daily tasks?
-Is 24-hour nursing care available?
+As you look at the choices before you or your loved one, pay special attention to how each one feels to you.
+Note the levels of nursing care each provides, the cost of each nursing home, and where it's located.

 Answering the following questions can help you make the best possible decision: